robert17/iotf-rtd/docs/messaging/devices.rst

 ----

-QuickStart restrictions
+Quickstart restrictions
 -------------------------------------------------------------------------------

-If you are writing device code that wants to support use with QuickStart you must take into account the following features present in the registered service that are not supported in QuickStart:
+If you are writing device code that wants to support use with Quickstart you must take into account the following features present in the registered service that are not supported in Quickstart:

 -  Subscribing to commands
 -  MQTT connection over SSL